Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Cook on a very low heat, stirring frequently until the ingredients have melted together.

-Turn to heat up to medium and leave it for a few minutes to bubble up slightly, but NOT to boil over or you’ll be left with a HUGE sticky mess!
+Turn to pan up to being over medium heat and leave it for a few minutes to bubble up slightly, but NOT to boil over or you’ll be left with a HUGE sticky mess!

 This should take around 2-3 minutes.

-Cool it for 5-10 minutes first so you don’t burn the skin off the top of your mouth and then you’ll have a glorious thick, golden sauce that is ideal for pouring into a squeezy bottle for convenient serving.
+Cool it for at least 10 minutes before eating, so you don’t burn the skin off the top of your mouth, and then you’ll have a glorious thick, golden sauce that is ideal for use with a variety of desserts, including air fryer desserts.

 This is absolutely delicious served over my 3 ingredient mug cake.
 Two super fast and simple desserts that take just minutes to prepare and go so well together!